 Hello!
 My name is Jackie Read.
-I currently live in West London, but I was born and raised in Philadelphia, Pennysylvania.
-My greatest passion is storytelling.
-As a kid, I dreamed of being an actress and I pursued that dream right through Univeristy where I studied Theatre and Media Communications.
+I was born and raised in Philadelphia, Pennsylvania and now currently reside in West London.
+My greatest passion is storytelling because it allows us to relate and connect as humans and I think film in particular trancends language and is one of the most visceral and effective forms of storytelling.
+As a kid, I dreamed of making a career as an actress and I pursued that dream right through University where I studied Theatre and Media Communications.

-While completing my studies, I found work at a local production company where I started learning about cameras and it was then that I realized my love for storytelling could be far better fulfilled through camerawork than through acting.
-I was enthralled by the endless array of decisions to make with regards to space, lighting, movement, and perspective and how thoughtfully composed images had the power elevate stories.
-So, after Uni, I kept pursuing work behind the camera and I've never looked back.
+While completing my undergraduate studies, I found work at a local production company where I started learning about cameras and filmmaking.
+It was then that I realized my love for storytelling could be far better fulfilled through camerawork than through acting.
+Being behind the camera allows me to be a part of the entire story as it unfolds and presents an endless array of opportunities for creative expression.
+I am enthralled by all of the thought and intricacy that goes into composing images: making decisions about space, shapes, lighting, movement, focus and perspective.
+I love how thoughtfully composed frames have the power to evoke emotions and elevate stories.
+So, after University, I kept pursuing work behind the camera and I've never looked back.

-After my course, I began taking on as many opportunities as possible to work and assist on short films.
-This experience has given me a solid understanding of set heirarchy and allowed me to build important skills like setting up remote wirless systems, running and fixing cables, laying marks, running the clapper board and even occasionally pulling focus.
-Last year, I took on a role as a Kit Room manager at a local production company, which has helped me to take important strides in terms of understanding and maintaining high-end equipment.
+Since completing my course, I have been taking on as many opportunities as possible to work and assist on short films as either a Trainee or Camera Assistant.
+This experience has given me a solid understanding of set hierarchy and allowed me to build important skills like setting up remote wireless systems, running and fixing cables, laying marks, running the clapper board and even occasionally pulling focus.
+I also often take on small projects in the role of a DoP to continue honing my eye for framing and lighting.

-These opportunities have given me the confidence to transition into work on feature films and I'm really excited to now be seeking opportunities to work as a Camera Trainee.
 I'm really eager to start from the ground up and learn from established industry professionals.
-I know I have a lot to learn, but I'm also confident I can be an asset as a trainee because I am coming to the field with a solid technical understanding of high-end cameras, a good foundational knowledge of filmmaking and set etiquette, and, most importantly, a lot of life and work experience that has made me into a resourceful problem-solver, an efficient multi-tasker, and a positive team player.
+I know I have a lot to learn, but I'm also confident I can be an asset to any camera department because I am coming to the field with a solid technical understanding of high-end cameras, a good foundational knowledge of set etiquette and a lot of life experience that has made me into a resourceful problem-solver, an efficient multi-tasker and a positive team player.

 Beyond filmmaking, I love writing, running, reading, and traveling.
-I love people and culture and I am always seeking out expereinces that offer me exciting new challenges and new perspectives.
-I'm hard-working, outgoing, inquisitive, and even occasionally funny so I think I can make a great addition to any crew!
+I love people and culture and I am always seeking out experiences that offer me exciting new challenges and new perspectives.
+I'm hard-working, outgoing, inquisitive and even occasionally funny so I think I can make a great addition to any crew!

 Filmmaking: Cinematography - MA - Goldsmiths University of London